docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 ### <u> Understanding Roles </u>

 Roles in Qodly play a pivotal role in defining distinct user profiles within the application.
 Each role corresponds to a specific set of responsibilities, privileges, and access levels.
-For instance, consider a travel agency website, roles such as "Customer," "Content Manager," and "Sales Manager" delineate varying user profiles, each with a unique scope of actions and operations they can perform.
+For instance, consider a backoffice travel agency website, roles such as "Agent," "Content Manager," and "Sales Manager" delineate varying user profiles, each with a unique scope of actions and operations they can perform.

 ### <u> Role Hierarchy and Hierarchical Access Control </u>